Scholarships and Fellowships

 Tax withholdings ramifications

-If you would like Payroll to withhold taxes, complete the Federal and IL W-4 Employee’s Illinois Withholding Allowance Certificate forms by entering a specific dollar amount on line 6 for the federal W-4 and line 3 on the Illinois W-4.
+If you would like Payroll to withhold taxes, complete the Federal W-4 in myHR Self Service and IL W-4 Employee’s Illinois Withholding Allowance Certificate form by entering a specific dollar amount on line 6 for the federal W-4 and line 3 on the Illinois W-4.

 Taxes for nonresidents